-The New Star is a bi-monthly independent student newspaper of the American University of Central Asia which chronicles significant news and events happening in the AUCA community and features in-depth profiles on the unique students, faculty and staff of AUCA.
-The newspaper also showcases the creative writing and poetic talents of our students.
+The New Star is an independent student newspaper of the American University of Central Asia that chronicles significant news and events happening in the AUCA community and features in-depth profiles on the unique students, faculty, and staff of AUCA.
+The newspaper also showcases the creative writing and poetic talents of AUCA students.

-Awards.
-"The New Star" newspaper was awarded with the "Best Student Newspaper 2008," the Annual National Newspaper Prize on the contest organized by Journalism Association of Kyrgyzstan.
+"The New Star" newspaper was awarded the "Best Student Newspaper 2008," the Annual National Newspaper Prize on the contest organized by the Journalism Association of Kyrgyzstan.